-To date, eight countries – Cameroon, Chad, Republic of Congo, Djibouti, Ethiopia, Niger, Pakistan, and Uganda – have been deemed eligible to access financing.
+Eight countries – Cameroon, Chad, Republic of Congo, Djibouti, Ethiopia, Niger, Pakistan, and Uganda – were deemed eligible to access financing in September 2018.
 According to the United Nations High Commissioner for Refugees (UNHCR), as of end-2016, these eight countries collectively host 4.1 million refugees or 60% of the total number of refugees living in IDA countries.
+Bangladesh was also found eligible in June 2018.
 Preparations have been undertaken with UNHCR to ensure a coordinated humanitarian-development approach.

 The World Bank is working with governments to prepare projects and deliver sustainable solutions that best meet their needs.
 Overall, interventions will aim to:

 - make a shift from crisis response to managing risks;

 - support host communities and lagging regions;